PraisesPJMT/AionTab-Extension/README.md

 > The following are setups for the `AionTab` extension before installation

 - Create a new folder in your computer `Documents` folder and name the folder `Extensions`.
-- Download the [AionTab](https://github.com/PraisesPJMT/AionTab-Extension/) using this link: [Downloan AionTab](https://github.com/PraisesPJMT/AionTab-Extension/archive/refs/heads/main.zip).
+- Download the [AionTab](https://github.com/PraisesPJMT/AionTab-Extension/) using this link: Download[ AionTab](https://github.com/PraisesPJMT/AionTab-Extension/archive/refs/heads/main.zip).
 - Move the downloaded `AionTab-Extension-main.zip` zip file of the AionTab extension to the newly created `Extensions` folder.
 - Extract the `AionTab-Extension-main.zip` file into the `Extensions` folder.